MrRobinOfficial/Guide-UnrealEngine/README.md

 ### Members

 Members are variables or functions that are part of a class or object.
 They define the properties and behaviors of the class.

-There are two main types of members:
+There are two main types of members: `variables` and `functions`.

 #### Variables

 Members that store data.
 They can be of different types such as numbers, strings, booleans, or custom types.
 Variables hold values that can be accessed and manipulated within the class or object.

-#### Functions (or methods)
+#### Functions

-Members that perform actions or provide functionality.
-They define blocks of code that can be executed by the class or object.
-Functions can take input parameters and may return a value.

-### Functions

 Functions are blocks of code that perform a specific task or set of tasks.
 They encapsulate a series of instructions and can be called and executed from various parts of a program.
 Functions can accept input parameters (arguments) and can also return a value as a result.